bsehgol/dmi/index.md

 ## Welcome to Designing Meaningful Interactions by Katherine Dillon

-You can view the [Week 1 assignment](https://docs.google.com/presentation/d/1vgpuJA4gBx7ddJbG7qAa_ueDPiDff4OaIl3Gv5FYZaU/edit#slide=id.p) to get an overview of the issue we discussed in class.
+You can view [Week 1 assignment](https://docs.google.com/presentation/d/1vgpuJA4gBx7ddJbG7qAa_ueDPiDff4OaIl3Gv5FYZaU/edit#slide=id.p) to get an overview of the issue we discussed in class.

 During the next six weeks we will study: